Tomas-J-Gonzalez/tg/content/accessibility.md

 layout: "page"
 ---

-{{< intro >}}This accessibility statement explains how accessible this website is, what we're doing to improve it, and how you can get help if you have difficulty using the site.{{</ intro >}}
+{{< intro >}}This accessibility statement explains how accessible this website is, what I'm doing to improve it, and how you can get help if you have difficulty using the site.{{</ intro >}}

 ## About this website

-This website is the personal portfolio and blog of Tomás González, an Experience Designer based in Auckland, New Zealand.
-The site showcases design work, shares insights on design and development, and provides resources for the design community.
+This website is my personal portfolio and blog as an Experience Designer based in Auckland, New Zealand.
+The site showcases my design work, shares insights on design and development, and provides resources for the design community.
+As a designer, I believe that digital experiences should be accessible to everyone.

-## Our commitment to accessibility
+## My commitment to accessibility

-We believe that digital experiences should be accessible to everyone, regardless of their abilities or the technologies they use.
-This commitment aligns with our core values as experience designers and reflects our dedication to inclusive design principles.
+I believe that digital experiences should be accessible to everyone, regardless of their abilities or the technologies they use.
+This commitment aligns with my core values as an experience designer and reflects my dedication to inclusive design principles.
+Accessibility isn't just a technical requirement—it's fundamental to creating good user experiences.

 ## Accessibility standards applied